TIME AND SPACE FOR RENT

-Meticulously designed as a fully functional photo studio, The CYC still retains the natural ambience of the original industrial warehouse space.
+Formerly abandon warehouse, meticulously redesigned as a fully functional photo/video studio.
+The CYC studio still retains the natural ambience of the original industrial space.

-A breathtaking industrial studio, great for small productions, holding space, styling room or any other need
+A breathtaking industrial studio, great for small productions, holding space, styling or green room.

 We believe in the relevance of a right environment for artists to realize their visions.
 We provide a unique space with immense potential, and production resources for projects of any scale.
 We created COLONY Studios Brooklyn to be a unique space that is conducive to the creative spark.